ctkelley/NotebookSIAMFANL/README.md

 ## Notebook Problems
-It is very important that PyPlot and IJulia use the same version of conda and the IJulia knows what versioh of Juia you are using.
+It is very important that PyPlot and IJulia use the same version of conda and the IJulia knows what versioh of Julia you are using.
 If the notebook is complaining about the kernel, that is likely the issue.
-You have a good chance of fixing this by typing __bulid IJulia__ from pkg.
+You have a good chance of fixing this by typing __build IJulia__ from pkg.
 To do this from the REPL type
 ```
 using Pkg
 Pkg.build("IJulia")